Breach of duty in medical negligence exists when a medical practitioner fails to meet the standards required of them.

 Looking for clinical negligence solicitors in Liverpool?
 Want to start a claim against a medical professional for breach of duty?
 Our no win no fee injury lawyers have all it takes to secure maximum compensation for all your suffering.
 Contact us today for a free case evaluation.

 You are within your legal right to claim compensation for all injuries and sufferings irrespective of your experience.
-Provided a duty of care was breached and can be established, we are here to help you get the right compensation you deserve.
+Provided that we can establish that duty of care was breached, we will help you get the right compensation you deserve.

 Our solicitors operate a No Win No Fee agreement, which means you will not be required to pay any upfront fees.
 Should your claim be successful, we would only require that you pay a certain percentage of the total compensation awarded to you .
 However if your claim is unsuccessful, you will not have to pay any fees – either way it’s a win-win situation for you.